SaidTorres3/video-editor/README.md

 - Low-latency audio output using WASAPI shared mode
 - Efficient audio mixing with minimal CPU overhead
 - Automatic format conversion handles different audio specifications
-- The native FFmpeg H.264 decoder is forced and multi-threading enabled for smooth playback when using the static build
+- When using the static build, the native FFmpeg H.264 decoder is chosen over the slower OpenH264 wrapper and multi-threaded decoding is enabled automatically

 ## Troubleshooting